Envsoftio/sunoo-backend/PASSWORD_MIGRATION.md

 # Password Migration Guide

+> **⚠️ DEPRECATED: Migration Complete**
+> The Supabase migration is **complete**.
+This document is kept for historical reference only.
+> No new default passwords or email verifications should be set through migration scripts.

 ## Overview

-When migrating from Supabase to our custom backend, existing users need to reset their passwords due to different password hashing mechanisms.
-This guide explains how to handle this migration smoothly.
+~~When migrating from Supabase to our custom backend, existing users need to reset their passwords due to different password hashing mechanisms.
+This guide explains how to handle this migration smoothly.~~

+**Migration Status: ✅ COMPLETE**

+The initial migration from Supabase has been completed.
+All migration scripts have been made safe and will not set default passwords or auto-verify emails.

 ## Why Password Reset is Required